 The early years set the foundation for children’s health and well-being.
 The brain’s architecture is shaped by a child’s interactions and relationships with parents and other significant people in their lives.
 Early brain development is stimulated through experiences and interactions with responsive adults.

-- We understand that the first step in establishing and nurturing health, safety and well-being for children in our programs is through the connections they make with staff, home child care providers, volunteers and students.
+We understand that in establishing and nurturing health, safety and well-being for children in our programs is through the connections they make with staff, home child care providers, volunteers and students.

-- We believe that nutritious meals and snacks are critical to promote healthy child development, and that these meals and snacks are provided in an positive environment that is responsive to the child’s cues of hunger and fullness
+We believe that nutritious meals and snacks are critical to promote healthy child development, and that these meals and snacks are provided in a positive environment that is responsive to the child’s cues of hunger and fullness.

-- In CROW Licensed Home Child Care provider homes incorporate indoor and outdoor play, as well as active play, rest and quiet time, into the child’s day.
+CROW Licensed Home Child Care provider homes incorporate indoor and outdoor play, as well as active play, rest and quiet time; into the child’s day.

 CROW strives to promote a sense of belonging for children and their families in our programs by creating positive interactions and collaboration with families.

 We believe that educators are partners in learning with children.
 We believe that knowledge is socially constructed through relationships with others.
 With this view, educators build strong trusting relationships with the children, and their families, and learn alongside them.
 Educators observe and listen to the children and encourage deeper thinking through thoughtful questions, documentation of their thinking and an engaging environment full of a wide range of materials that meet each child’s strengths and interests.

 CROW believes every child is entitled to be given the opportunity to develop personal responsibility and social skills; to learn to problem-solve and to learn about diversity and inclusion.

 The skills of conflict resolution are important to lifelong learning.
 As competent individuals, children are active participants in resolving conflicts.
 We encourage them to come up with ideas and solutions to problems that arise.